 Trupanion has seen claims for alcohol ingestion primarily for dogs under 2 years old.
 Many times, the alcohol was ingested along with foods, including chocolate and gummy bears infused with alcohol.

 Like with humans, exposure to alcohol depresses the central nervous system of cats and dogs.
-Symptoms of alcohol ingestion include loss of coordination, drowsiness, vomiting, slowing of breathing and heart rare, and a drop in body temperature.
+Symptoms of alcohol ingestion include loss of coordination, drowsiness, vomiting, slowing of breathing and heart rate, and a drop in body temperature.
 If exposed to too much alcohol, pets can go into cardiac arrest or the alcohol can permanently damage the kidneys and liver.

 While it can be fun to celebrate alongside pets, it’s crucial to keep their well-being in mind.
 Talk to your veterinarian about any questions you may have to keep your pet safe on New Year’s Eve and well into 2017.